Southwark Schools' Learning Partnership

 All schools in the SSLP commit an annual membership fee to fund some activities and the administration of the partnership.
 They also provide staff time from a dedicated link teacher for meetings and communication.
 Schools host events and provide resources for specific projects or activities.

-The Master of Dulwich College is a co-director of SSLP, along with Catherine May from St Saviour's & St Olave's.
+The Master of Dulwich College is a co-director of SSLP, along with Marcus Huntley from Compass School Southwark.
 The college also provides a part-time member of staff to coordinate the partnership.

 Two of our key activities are listed as separate entries on this site: Thinking About and the Young Economists' Conference.

-Collectively departments across the College held 47 mock Oxbridge interviews and 12 mock medicine interviews out of the seventy one organised by the SSLP.
-At least 18 of these applicants received a positive offer.
+Teachers from five departments offered new Oxbridge preparation Courses in PPE, Maths, Law, History and English.
+Each course lasted 10 weeks with weekly online sessions lasting one hour/ Forty-five pupils from eight schools participated.
+Collectively departments across the College held 56 mock Oxbridge interviews and 9 mock medicine interviews out of the ninety six organised by the SSLP.
+At least 17 of these applicants received a positive offer.

 SSLP monitors the impact of its activities by seeking feedback from staff and students.
 An annual report is produced which informs future planning.